Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 6. Excited

-If your Chihuahua starts crying whenever you come home, they might just be excited to see you.
+If your Chihuahua starts crying whenever you come home, they’re just over the moon to see you!

 Many situations can make your dog excited: